bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 * the type and version of your exploitation system
 * the country where you connect from
 * your browing path
-* any location you enter in the app to have the map be centered on

 > **NB**: All those data are anonymous.
 Thus this is not possible for us to identify you in the Mixpanel system

-**All the other collected data are not sent out from the mobile application and are not stored anywhere in the Cloud:**
-* your precise GPS location

 5 - What are your data protection rights
 ----------------------------------------